-Film ID: YFA 5823 Video of YFA_ 5823 Clegg's People Dracula and the Turn of the Tide CLEGG'S PEOPLE: DRACULA AND THE TURN OF THE TIDE 1981 Visitor TabsDescription Michael Clegg recounts the work of two well-known writers – Leo Walmsley and Bram Stoker – visiting the places that inspired their work, Robin Hood’s Bay and Whitby, respectively.
+Film ID: YFA 5823 Video of YFA_ 5823 Clegg's People Dracula and the Turn of the Tide CLEGG'S PEOPLE: DRACULA AND THE TURN OF THE TIDE 1981 Visitor TabsDescription In this YTV documentary, Michael Clegg recounts the work of two well-known writers, Leo Walmsley and Bram Stoker, as he visits Robin Hood’s Bay and Whitby, the places which inspired their work.
 As Clegg unearths the stories behind their work, the documentary shows excerpts from two films, ‘Turn of the Tide (1935), based on Walmsley’s novel ‘Three Fevers’, and ‘Scars of Dracula’ (1970).
-The film begins with Michael Clegg stood on the roof of the Ravenhall Hotel at Ravenscar.
-He gives a brief history of the coast at that point, invaded by Romans and then Vikings, and of the eighteenth century Hotel.
-Moving down the hill at Robin Hood’s Bay, Clegg states that the author Leo Walmsley, who lived there, wrote his book ‘So Many Loves’, from the point of view of his father, who was an artist.
-Walking through the village, Clegg describes his work as “faction,” mixing fact and fiction, and that Leo Walmsley was coy about his fictional place of Bramblewick being really Robin Hood’s Bay.
-Clegg wanders along the bay and up King Street to where Leo Walmsley used to live, with a plaque marking the house.
+Michael Clegg is standing on the roof of the Ravenhall Hotel at Ravenscar.
+He gives a brief history of the coast in that region which was invaded by the Romans and then the Vikings as well as a history of the eighteenth-century Hotel.
+Moving down the hill at Robin Hood’s Bay, Clegg states that the author Leo Walmsley (who lived there) wrote his book ‘So Many Loves’ from the point of view of his father who was an artist.
+Walking through the village, Clegg describes his work as “faction,” mixing fact and fiction, and mentions Leo Walmsley was coy about his fictional place of Bramblewick being really Robin Hood’s Bay.
+Clegg wanders along the bay and up King Street to where Leo Walmsley used to live.
+There is a plaque marking the house.
 He gives a brief biography of Leo Walmsley and an overview of the books he wrote, noting that his major interest were marine life and geology, both of which he could study at Robin Hood’s Bay.
-This is followed by an excerpt from the film ‘Turn of the Tide’, adapted from Leo Walmsley’s book, ‘Three Fevers’.
-The excerpt shows the arrival of an engine for a fishing boat, and then the scene when the boat is at sea in a storm, but manages to get back safely.
-Clegg then shows the view over the Bay from the back of the houses where Leo Walmsley lived.
-He then walks along the beach, with the tide coming in, looking out for the kinds of things that Walmsley would look for – fossils and for marine creatures among the rocks – near the Leeds University Marine Laboratory where Walmsley worked for a while.
-Clegg then appears on the balcony of the Bay Hotel eating a crab sandwich, as the film moves to Whitby, where Clegg explains that Bram Stoker was inspired to write the novel Dracula, having “eating too much dressed crab”.
+This is followed by an excerpt from the film ‘Turn of the Tide’ which was adapted from Leo Walmsley’s book, ‘Three Fevers’.
+From the back of the houses where Leo Walmsley lived, Clegg then points to the view over the Bay.
+He walks along the beach, with the tide coming in, looking out for the kinds of things that Walmsley would look for – fossils and for marine creatures among the rocks – near the Leeds University Marine Laboratory where Walmsley worked for a while.
+As a segue to the next segment, Clegg appears eating a crab sandwich on the balcony of the Bay Hotel.
+The programme moves to Whitby where Clegg explains that Bram Stoker was inspired to write the novel Dracula having, “eaten too much dressed crab.”
 Overlooking Whitby Harbour, Clegg explains the background to the novel.
 There is then an excerpt from the film ‘Scars of Dracula’, in which Christopher Lee bites into the neck of Jenny Hanley.
 Clegg gives a brief account of the vampire legend.
-Clegg is then seen stood underneath the whalebone in Whitby, giving a brief account of whaling in the area, and then on to the statue of Captain Cooke, again providing a brief background.
+Standing underneath the whalebone in Whitby, Clegg gives a brief account of whaling in the area.
+He moves onto the statue of Captain Cooke where he again provides a brief background.
 In the graveyard of St Mary’s Church, Clegg runs through the plot of Stoker’s novel, Dracula.
-This is followed by more extensive footage from the film ‘Scars of Dracula’: the scene where Christopher Lee is about to sink his fangs into Anouska Hempel, but Dennis Waterman inadvertently saves her when Lee is hit by lightning and falls to a fiery death.
-Clegg is next inside St Mary’s Church, where he talks about the furnishings.
+This is followed by more extensive footage from the film ‘Scars of Dracula.’
+Next inside St Mary’s Church, Clegg talks about the furnishings.
 From there he walks around the ruins of the Abbey, again providing a history, and rhetorically asking where the graves are of the famous people who are buried there.
-Finally, Clegg is back on the beach, bringing to a conclusion his overview of the two well-known writers; and a frogman emerges from the waves.
-Cleggs People is introduced by Michael Clegg Title Music – Robert Hartley Graphics – Trevor Hodgson Production assistant – Christine Sharman Camera – Mostafa Hammuri Sound – Chris Clarkson, Alan Bedwood Film Editor – Brian Tomkins Executive producer – Frank Smith Director - David Gerrard Producer - John Wilford Yorkshire Television Trident Television Ltd. Context What connects a vampire count and feuding fishing families?
+Finally, Clegg is back on the beach as he concludes the episode and overview of the two well-known writers.
+The show ends as a frogman emerges from the waves.
+Clegg’s People is introduced by Michael Clegg Title Music – Robert Hartley Graphics – Trevor Hodgson Production assistant – Christine Sharman Camera – Mostafa Hammuri Sound – Chris Clarkson, Alan Bedwood Film Editor – Brian Tomkins Executive producer – Frank Smith Context What connects a vampire count and feuding fishing families?
 Five miles of coastline, storms at sea, and two contrasting imaginations.
 The association of Whitby with Bram Stoker’s Dracula is fairly well-known; the writer Leo Walmsley less so.
 Michael Clegg takes us on a journey around the places that inspired both authors, Whitby and Robin Hood’s Bay, just five miles apart on the Yorkshire coast.
 With the help of excerpts from two films based on their novels, ‘Turn of the Tide’ (1935), and ‘Scars of Dracula’ (1970), Clegg provides a guide to their work and the very different tales they have to tell.
 What also connects the stories of Bram Stoker and Leo Walmsley is a common theme: intrusion of the foreign.
 In the case of Dracula, this is obvious enough, with the arrival on the shore at Whitby of an undead from Eastern Europe.
 Yet for the parochial small village of Robin Hood’s Bay, even those from nearby Whitby might be considered foreigners.
 The novels of Walmsley depict the insularity of this community, especially in his semi-autobiographical novel, ‘Foreigners.’
 "You might have your father and your grandfather born in the place and yet you’d still be a foreigner, unless you did everything exactly the same way they did it."
 And of course Bram Stoker, being Irish, would have been viewed as much more so.